JNRowe/jnrowe-misc/doc/faq.rst

 Why don't you submit these to Bugzilla?
 ---------------------------------------

-At one time I did submit new ``ebuilds`` to Gentoo's bugzilla, but it tended to be *very* unproductive for *me*.
+At one time I did submit new ``ebuilds`` to Gentoo's Bugzilla, but it tended to be *very* unproductive for *me*.

 The purpose of this overlay is to provide packaging for things I use, and that